pomowunk/Runalyze/README.md

 I have done some small fixes/imporvements.
 Because it based on the [Release 4.3.0](https://github.com/Runalyze/Runalyze/releases/tag/v4.3.0) i hope it is more future-proof in an "old" docker container.

 I host it on a private Pine64 Rock64 SOC computer to host my family activities (running, walking, mountain climbing, swimming).
 It runs on a Debian Buster/ARM64 in a Docker container serviced with docker-compose.
-Buster supports PHP 7.3 and it runs without problems with some PHP warnings.
+Debian 11 Bullseye supports PHP 7.4 and it runs without problems with some PHP warnings.
 As input GPS devices i use Garmin Forerunner 45S, Garmin Fenix 6 and Android-Handy with ApeMap/OruxMaps.
 I import my tacks without use of Garmin-Tools (like Garmin Connect) and so i think no of my private sensible health-data is transmit to the "public" cloud.
+If you need the Debian 10 Buster/PHP 7.3 version see the GIT tag `v4.3.0_Debian10_PHP73`; but this version is no more maintenance.

 With my other Github project [Clone of Tkl2Gpx](https://github.com/codeproducer198/Tkl2Gpx) i have imported my old running activities from the year 2012 until now into RUNALYZE.
 These old tracks are record with a GPS MapJack watch and transformed to GPX files imported via RUNYLZE bulk-job.